On Page SEO techniques

 - Avoid writing small posts.

-- Ideally, your post should contain minimum 700 words.
+- Ideally, your post should contain minimum of 700 words.

 - If possible, write long and well-researched blog posts while targeting highly competitive keywords in your niche.